UCSD-E4E/AngryBirds/README.md

 TODO
 ====
-- [ ] Update installation isntructions
+- [ ] Update installation instructions
 - [ ] Add in images for project